mamedev/mame/docs/source/usingmame/commonissues.rst

 What happened to the MAME support for external OPL2-carrying soundcards?
 ------------------------------------------------------------------------

-MAME added support in version 0.23 for the use of a soundcard's onboard OPL2 (Yamaha YM3812 chip) instead of emulating the OPL2.
-This feature was never supported on the official Windows version of MAME and was dropped entirely as of MAME 0.60, because the OPL2 emulation in MAME had become advanced enough to be a better solution in almost all cases as of that time; now it's superior to using a sound card's YM3812 in all cases, especially as modern cards lack a YM3812.
+MAME 0.23 added support for using a sound card’s onboard OPL2 (Yamaha YM3812 chip) instead of emulating the OPL2.
+This feature was only supported for DOS – it was never supported in official Windows versions of MAME.
+It dropped entirely as of MAME 0.60, as the OPL2 emulation in MAME had become advanced enough to be a better solution in almost all cases.
+MAME’s OPL2 emulation is now superior to using a sound card’s YM3812 in all cases, especially as modern sound cards lack a YM3812.

-Unofficial builds of MAME may have supported it for varying amounts of time as well.

 .. _Autofire: